Last updated: January 6th, 2023

 Instead, you can use gear inches to compare different bikes (or the same bike before/after a tire change).
 To calculate gear inches, find:

-Front teeth x rear teeth / rear wheel diameter in inches
+Front teeth x rear teeth / rear tire diameter in inches

 The metric equivalent is meters of development, or:

-Front teeth x rear teeth / rear wheel circumference in meters
+Front teeth x rear teeth / rear tire circumference in meters

-Rear wheel diameter/circumference is always measured to the tire tread.
+(Rear tire diameter/circumference is always measured to the tire tread.)

 The math is simple, but rim and tire sizing isn’t always obvious.
 I like to use this calculator to easily account for them.